laracuentepedro/ricahs-plants/README.md

 The app includes a robust user authentication system with the following features:
 - **Sign In Page**: Users can log in with their username and password.
   - Displays error messages for invalid credentials.
+  - Shows success message when signing in after creating a new account.
   - Redirects users to the plant list page upon successful login.
 - **Sign Up Page**: New users can create an account by providing a username and password.
   - Validates input fields: